7 Ways To Keep Your Dog’s Teeth Clean

 Just as water additives help to freshen your dog’s breath and keep his teeth and gums clean, dental foam provides similar benefits.
 To use dental foam you simply pull back your dog’s lips and spray it onto his teeth and gums.
 For the best results, look for an all-natural product.

 If your dog won’t let you brush his teeth, he will probably have no trouble accepting a new toy.
 There are many dog toys on the market that provide teeth-cleaning benefits for dogs.
-These toys work by gently scraping away soft tartar as your dog chews on the toy and they come in many forms including rawhide, nylon, and rubber.
+These toys offer a textured surface that works by gently scraping away soft tartar as your dog chews on the toy and they come in many forms including rawhide, nylon, and rubber.
+They are available in a wide variety of different sizes and designs, ranging from softer puppy-friendly toys for your new furry family member to highly durable toys that are built with the heaviest chewers in mind.

 In addition to switching to dental treats and bones, making changes to your dog’s diet can also help to improve his dental health.
 If you do your research you will find that many dog food manufacturers offer a dental health formula that includes larger kibble sizes to scrub plaque from the surface of teeth.
 If you are interested in switching to a dental health formula for your dog, look for a product that bears the Veterinary Oral Health Council (VOHC) approval seal on the package.